+Policy: Strategic

+Strategic Objectives:

-Strategic Objectives: 12 - Support Safe, Healthy and Inclusive Communities
+12 - Support Safe, Healthy and Inclusive Communitie

+13 - Provide Housing to Meet Community Needs

 The Local Housing Need (LHN) for housing is 19,620 dwellings (an average of 1,090 dwellings per annum).
 This figure has been calculated using the standard method and there are no exceptional circumstances to justify an alternative approach.